nanoporetech/dorado-docs/docs/models/complex.md

 Automatically selected **modification** models will always match the base simplex model version and will be the latest compatible version unless a specific version is set by the user.

-!!! warning "Multiple Modification Models Must Use Different Canonical Bases"
+!!! warning "Multiple modification models must use different canonical bases"

     When selecting multiple modification models, only one modification per canonical base may be active at once.